spatialthoughts/courses/python-dataviz-output/06_mapping_gridded_datasets.md

 ## Exercise

-Display the map in the Robinson projection.
+Display the map in the Equal Earth projection.